13 Ways To Eat Cottage Cheese

 You can easily add cottage cheese into savory breads like my cottage cheese flatbread or cottage cheese bagels, but it’s equally as delicious in muffins and sweet breads like banana bread or pumpkin bread.

-Cottage cheese not only adds protein to your baked goods but it also helps keep your muffins and breads moist and delicious!
-Here are a few recipes to try:
+Making muffins with cottage cheese not only adds protein to your baked goods but it also helps keep your muffins and breads moist and delicious!
+Bluberry cottage cheese muffins are popular in my house but we also love cottage cheese banana bread recipes for a denser loaf thats still delicious.

 *This post contains affiliate links which means I earn a small commission if you purchase through any of the links provided.
 Don’t worry, I only recommend products that I absolutely love and use myself!
 Thank you for supporting me and making Lauren Twigge Nutrition possible!